rhartmano/labelr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package supports creation and use of a few different types of labels for R data.frames.
-Specifically, labelr supports three core types of data.frame labels, the last of which comes in three flavors:
+The labelr package supports creation and use of three classes of data.frame labels, the last of which comes in three flavors:

 1.  **Frame labels** - Each data.frame may be given a single “frame